-Diabetes also damages blood vessels by causing inflammation and atherosclerosis or hardening of the arteries.
-Narrowing of the arteries causes ischemia, a condition in which the blood circulation in the arteries is restricted and the availability of oxygen, glucose and critical nutrients to tissues in the body is substantially reduced.
-When poor circulation affects the arteries of the feet and hands, it is called peripheral artery disease or PAD.
-By restricting the supply of oxygenated, nutrient-rich blood to the site of the ulcer, peripheral artery disease increases the risk an ulcer will become infected and heal slowly or not at all.
+Diabetes also damages blood vessels by causing inflammation and atherosclerosis, or hardening of the arteries.
+Narrowing of the arteries causes ischemia, a condition in which the blood circulation in the arteries is restricted and the availability of oxygen, glucose, and critical nutrients to tissues in the body is substantially reduced.
+When poor circulation affects the arteries of the feet and hands, it is called peripheral artery disease, or PAD.
+By restricting the supply of oxygenated, nutrient-rich blood to the site of the ulcer, peripheral artery disease increases the risk an ulcer will become infected and heal slowly--or not at all.

-Peripheral artery disease (PAD) is 2–8 times more common in patients with diabetes and about half of patients with a diabetic foot ulcer will also be found to have co-existing PAD.
+Peripheral artery disease (PAD) is 2–8 times more common in patients with diabetes, and about half of patients with a diabetic foot ulcer will also be found to have co-existing PAD.
 Identifying PAD in patients with foot ulceration is important because its presence is associated with slower (or lack of) healing of foot ulcers as well as other serious complications.
 Diagnosing PAD is challenging in patients with diabetes, as they frequently lack typical symptoms, such as intermittent claudication (rest pain), even in the presence of severe tissue loss.

-Diabetes patients tend to develop vascular disease especially in the peripheral arteries of the feet and legs.
+Diabetes patients tend to develop vascular disease particularly in the peripheral arteries of the feet and legs.
 Michael S. Conte, M.D., Chief of Vascular Surgery at UCSF, discusses the connection between peripheral artery disease (PAD) and diabetes.

 Types of Diabetic Ulcers

-There are several types of diabetic foot ulcers:
+There are several types of diabetic foot ulcers

-- Neuropathic ulcers occur where there is peripheral diabetic neuropathy, but no ischemia caused by peripheral artery disease
+- Neuropathic ulcers occur where there is peripheral diabetic neuropathy, but no ischemia caused by peripheral artery disease.

-- Ischemic ulcers occur where there is peripheral artery disease present without the involvement of diabetic peripheral neuropathy
+- Ischemic ulcers occur where there is peripheral artery disease present without the involvement of diabetic peripheral neuropathy.

 As noted earlier, diabetic peripheral neuropathy and peripheral artery disease (PAD) are strong risk factors associated with the development of diabetic foot ulcers.
 Other risk factors include cigarette smoking, poor glycemic (sugar) control, and previous foot ulcerations.
 In addition, certain groups have a greater risk of developing foot ulcers including Native Americans, African Americans, Hispanics, older men, insulin-dependent diabetics, and persons with diabetes-related kidney, eye, and heart disease.